 - if you have at least 3 children to homeschool this could become a weekly earning of $226,95, in a month $907,80

 You also may prefer to charge by the hour rather than weekly.
-It is totally up to you what you want and prefers and what also the parents agree upon.
+It is totally up to you what you want and prefers and, what the parents do agree upon.

 Always make an agreement/contract with the parent(s).